projectawakening/builder-examples/smart-storage-unit/readme.md

 TEST_PLAYER_PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
 ```

-For Nova or Nebula, the Smart Storage Unit ID (SSU ID) is available once you have deployed an SSU in the game.
+For Stillness, the Smart Storage Unit ID (SSU ID) is available once you have deployed an SSU in the game.

-Right click your Smart Storage Unit, and open the dapp window and copy the smart storage unit id.
+Right click your Smart Storage Unit, and open the DApp window and copy the smart storage unit id.

 ![alt text](../readme-imgs/ssu-id.png)